liamli99/React/Tutorial.md

 - You can nest a component inside another component, but never define a component inside another component!
 Please define every component at the top level!
 When a child component needs some data from a parent, pass it by props instead of nesting definitions.
 - React application begins at a **root** component file, e.g. `App.js`
 - For many years, web developers kept content in HTML, design in CSS, and logic in JavaScript — often in separate files!
 However in React, **rendering logic and markup live together in the components** because they are related!
 - Components must be **pure** functions: (1) They should not change any variables that existed before rendering (outside the component)!
 (2) Given the same input, they should always return the same output!
 React offers a **Strict Mode** in which it calls each component’s function twice during development (doesn't affect production) to help find components that break these rules!
-Note that if we use `npx creat-react-app`, root component is wrapped into `<React.StrictMode></React.StrictMode>` by default!
+Note that if we use 'Create React App' or 'Vite', root component App is wrapped into `<React.StrictMode></React.StrictMode>` by default!

 ### Component Example
 ```js